 - Discuss the overall content to discover how the team would like to move forward

 To pinpoint a conversation to a specific piece of content on a page, you can highlight the text and add an inline comment.
-Inline comments stick with the content on the page—unless it's completely replaced—so your team can work together until it's been improved.
+In Confluence, inline comments stick with the content on the page — unless it's completely replaced — so your team can work together until it's been improved.
 Once the final piece of content is written, the inline comment should be resolved so it doesn't hang around forever.
 Inline comments are handy when you want to: